sahat/hackathon-starter/README.md

 That's all there is to it.
 Express.js is super simple to use.
 Most of the time you will be dealing with other APIs to do the real work:
-[Mongoose](http://mongoosejs.com/docs/guide.html) for querying database, socket.io for sending and receiving messages over websockets, sending emails via [Nodemailer](http://nodemailer.com/), form validation using [express-validator](https://github.com/ctavan/express-validator) library, parsing websites using [Cheerio](https://github.com/cheeriojs/cheerio), etc.
+[Mongoose](http://mongoosejs.com/docs/guide.html) for querying database, socket.io for sending and receiving messages over WebSockets, sending emails via [Nodemailer](http://nodemailer.com/), form validation using [express-validator](https://github.com/ctavan/express-validator) library, parsing websites using [Cheerio](https://github.com/cheeriojs/cheerio), etc.